choria-legacy/mcollective-puppet-agent/README.md

 If you supply the value *none* to *type_whitelist* it will have the effect of denying all resource management - this is the default.

+On Windows, the name of the Puppet service is needed to determine if the service is running.
+The service name varies between Puppet open source and Puppet Enterprise (puppet vs. pe-puppet); the default is puppet, but it can be explicitly specified:

+    plugin.puppet.windows_service = puppet

 ## Usage
 ### Running Puppet